Saleelzakkariya/Food-Delivery/README.md

-# Food Delivery using Angular
+# Online Food Booking
+---
+## Order your food through online
 It is a front-end part for food delivery

 It includes